 - assist school staff in dealing with disciplinary issues involving their child.

 Community Partners and the Police

 Through outreach, partnerships already in place may be enhanced and new partnerships with community agencies and members of the community (e.g., Aboriginal Elders) may also be created.
-Community agencies are resources that Boards can use to deliver prevention or intervention programs.
-Protocols are effective ways of establishing linkages between boards and community agencies, and of formalizing the relationship between them.
+Community agencies are resources that school boards can use to deliver prevention or intervention programs.
+Protocols are effective ways of establishing linkages between school boards and community agencies, and of formalizing the relationship between them.
 These partnerships must respect all applicable collective agreements.

 Bullying is typically a form of repeated, persistent, and aggressive behaviour that occurs in a context of a real or perceived imbalance of power between individuals.
 In any form, bullying adversely affects a student's well-being and ability to learn, undermines healthy relationships, and compromises the school climate.

 Bullying means aggressive and typically repeated behaviour by a pupil where,